Skip to main content

 About Us

-CITES at CAST is creating and disseminating a framework of evidence-based practices to help instructional technology and assistive technology programs at local education agencies work together to enhance the use of technology to support all students’ success.
-The Center also provides technical assistance to local education agencies, educators, and families to ensure that students with disabilities are able to use the technology tools they need to foster learning and life success.
+CITES, in partnership with multiple districts, developed a framework of evidence-based practices to enhance the implementation of inclusive technology to support each student's success.
+The Center provides technical assistance to local education agencies, educators, and families to ensure students with disabilities can access and utilize the technology tools they need to foster learning and life success.

 Partner Organizations